Irma Wolpe Rademacher: Life and career

-Before 1932 her performances were mainly in Romania and Palestine.
+Before 1932 her performances were mainly in Romania and British Mandate Palestine.
 Marc Chagall, whom she met in Jerusalem, was instrumental in organizing her Paris debut in January 1932 at the Salle Pleyel.
 This marked also the first performance of three of Stefan Wolpe's Cinque marches caractéristiques (1928–1934).
 Thereafter Stefan Wolpe dedicated his piano compositions to Irma.

 In 1933, after the National Socialist takeover in Germany, Irma Schoenberg helped Stefan Wolpe, threatened as a Jewish communist and avant-garde composer, to flee Berlin.
-His first station was Czechoslovakia, afterwards they both fled via Switzerland, Austria, and Romania, before arriving 1934 to Palestine, where they were married.
+His first station was Czechoslovakia, afterwards they both fled via Switzerland, Austria, and Romania, before arriving 1934 to British Mandate Palestine, where they were married.
 Irma Wolpe played concerts and taught piano at the Palestine Conservatoire (now Jerusalem Academy of Music and Dance) until 1938, when they emigrated to the US.

 For the rest of her life, New York City was her permanent residence and professional base, although she taught as well at the Settlement Music School in Philadelphia, at Swarthmore College, and later at the New England Conservatory of Music in Boston.

 She was an active pianist, giving many solo concerts.
 She also played in chamber music concerts with Rudolph Benetsky, Herbert Brün, Arline Carmen, Eli Friedman, Emil Hauser, Anne Hirsch-Fellheimer, Hanoch Jacoby, the Jerusalem String Quartet, Josef Marx, Abraham Mishkind, Anneliese von Molnar, Sascha Parnes, Nora Post, Eduard Steuermann, Joachim Stutschewsky, Alfred Swan, Jani Szántó, Josef Tal and Thelma Yellin-Bentwich, among others.

 In 1949 she divorced Stefan Wolpe and married the mathematician Hans Rademacher (1892–1969).
 During a yearlong stay in Bombay (now Mumbai) (1954–1955), where Rademacher taught at the Tata Institute for Fundamental Research, she played in concerts together with Mehli Mehta and his Quartet, and had improvisation sessions with Vilayat Khan, the Sitar virtuoso.

-After Hans Rademacher’s death, she returned to piano teaching, and finished her pianistic career as a professor at the New England Conservatory in Boston with two remarkable solo recitals: In 1973 she performed an all Arnold Schoenberg program, and in 1975, in an homage to Stefan Wolpe, her first husband and lifelong musician-friend, she performed the first all Wolpe piano concert.
+After Hans Rademacher’s death, she returned to piano teaching, and finished her pianistic career as a professor at the New England Conservatory in Boston with two remarkable solo recitals: In 1973 she performed an all Arnold Schoenberg program, and in 1975, in an homage to Stefan Wolpe, her first husband and lifelong musician-friend, she performed the first-ever all Wolpe piano concert.
 Irma Wolpe Rademacher was the most important performer of Stefan Wolpe's piano compositions.
 Her students David Tudor and Jacob Maxin carried on this legacy.
 Wolpe Rademacher died in New York City, aged 81.